BildermanKawasaki/Baby-Panda/README.md

 If you have any questions, head over to the [Build Biome Discord server](https://discord.gg/SpCVg9wG) and ask them in the #🐼baby-panda channel.

 ### The Frame
-The standard Baby Panda frame can be built entirely from extrusions salvaged from 2 Ender 3 Pros or Ender 3 V2s (one of each should work ok too).
+The standard Baby Panda frame can be built entirely from extrusions salvaged from 2 Ender 3s.
+Ender 3 pro is ideal.
+3V2 can work, but the Y extrusion is slightly shorter.
+This can be worked around using spacers or by buying a longer extrusion.

 <p><img src="images/standard_frame.png" width="350"></p>
 <p><em>Standard frame</em></p>